The integrated partners setup guide explains how to connect AppsFlyer to your integrated partners enabling attribution recording and postbacks.

-Today, using AppsFlyer's SDK and dashboard you can set mobile traffic tracking with any of AppsFlyer's 4000+ integrated partners in mere minutes!
+Today, using AppsFlyer's SDK and dashboard you can configure mobile traffic attribution with AppsFlyer's 4000+ integrated partners in minutes.

 - Most of AppsFlyer's integrated partners aim at getting quality users for mobile marketers.
 Integrated partners types considered as media sources are Ad networks, affiliate networks, direct publishers, programmatic advertising and China domestic ad networks

-- Use their expertise to get high quality users from other ad networks.
-Agencies appearing on the integrated partners list are called Listed agencies
+- Use their expertise to get high quality users from other ad networks

 - Marketing Partners

 - Similar to agencies, marketing partners excel in working with specific ad networks, and include Facebook marketing partners, Apple Search Ads marketing partners and Twitter official ads partners